matwoess/jsourceprofiler/docs/implementation-details.md

 To successfully compile a copy of the program with additional `__Counter.inc(x)` statements, we need to import the `__Counter` class inside each instrumented file.
-The class is contained in a root-level `auxiliary` package and can be imported at any hierarchy level.
+The class is contained in a root-level `auxiliary` package and can be imported at any level in the hierarchy.

 A compiled `.class` version of `__Counter` is extracted from the tool JAR and copied to the `instrumented/` and `classes/` output directories.

-The class stores an array the size of all (number of) found blocks in the entire project.
+The counter class stores an array the size of all (number of) all found blocks in the entire project.
-Every `__Counter.inc(idx)` statement includes the block-index to increment.
+Every `__Counter.inc(idx)` statement includes the block index to increment.

 By default, calls to `inc` are not synchronized to speed up runtime performance.
-Using the `-s` option we insert `incSync` statements instead.
+Using the `--synchronized` option we insert `incSync` statements instead.
 The counters are then kept in an `AtomicLongArray` to ensure exact results for multi-threaded programs.

 ## Special handling of language features

-Some language syntax required non-trivial special handling.
+Some language syntax constructs required special non-trivial handling during instrumentation.

 ### Single-statements

-We cannot just add a counter-statement to single-statement blocks.
+We cannot just add a counter-statement to brace-less single-statement blocks.
 <br/>
-In this case, we have to wrap the block in braces for it to compile.
+They have to be wrapped in braces for it to compile successfully.

+The following example:

 ```java
 boolean containsZero(int[][] array) {